Offended By Miley Cyrus? She Has A Message For You

 Once it was confirmed last December that Miley would be back on The Voice following her previous stint on the show, a number of fans even threatened to boycott the upcoming season of the NBC series because of her involvement.

-The Voice Season 13 will premiere on NBC tonight (September 25) on NBC.
+The Voice Season 13 will premiere on NBC tonight (September 25).

 [Featured Image by Sam Wasson/Getty Images for iHeartMedia]